 Pvt.
 Charles Riedmiller was born on May 15, 1917, in

-"Chuck" to his family.
-With his sister and
+was known as "Chuck" to his family.
+With his

-four brothers, he grew up in Milford Center,
+sister and four brothers, he grew up in Milford

 After high school, he worked in a restaurant until he was inducted into the U.S. Army on January 30, 1941, at Fort Hayes, Ohio.
 He was sent to Fort Knox, Kentucky for basic training.
 It was at that time he was assigned to C Company of the 192nd Tank Battalion.
 It was during this training that he qualified as a truck driver.

-In late August 1941, the 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers.
+In late August 1941, the 192nd was sent to Louisiana, to take part in maneuvers from September 1st through 30th.
 When the arrived there, they had no idea that they had already been selected for duty overseas.
-After the maneuvers, on the side of a hill, many of the men of the battalion expected to hear the news that they had completed their military duty, and that they were being sent home.
-Instead, they heard their time in the military had been extended from three to six years, and that they were being sent overseas.
+After the maneuvers, the battalion was ordered to Camp Polk, Louisiana instead of returning to Ft.
+Knox.
+On the side of a hill, instead of the expected news that they had completed their military duty, and that they were being sent home.
+What they heard was their time in the military had been extended from three to six years, and that they were being sent overseas.
 Many of the men returned home, got their affairs in order, and married.

 The battalion sailed, on the U.S.A.T.
 Hugh L. Scott, from San Francisco on Monday, October 27th for Hawaii as part of a three ship convoy.
 They arrived in Hawaii on Sunday, November 2nd, and had a layover.
 The soldiers received passes and allowed to explore the islands.
 They sailed again on Tuesday, November 4th, for Guam.